techforwarren/warren-plan-bot/README.md

 You'll need a `praw.ini` file in the '/src' folder of this repo.
 Copy over the `praw.ini.example` file and fill in the details.
 You'll need to get the client_id and client_secret from the owners of the project.

+In order to test in development, you will need to [create your own reddit dev app](https://github.com/reddit-archive/reddit/wiki/OAuth2-Quick-Start-Example#first-steps).
+Then use the credentials to populate your `praw.ini` file for dev.

 ### Option 1: the virtualenv way

 There are many ways to set this bot up for local development.
 A super simple way is to make a virtual environment